Why Most Home Warranties Don't Cover Your Roof

 - Poor workmanship or improper installation

-- Metal roofs, green/eco roofs, and mobile home roofs
+- Metal roofs, green/eco roofs, mobile home roofs, and shared condo or townhouse roofs

 - Skylights, chimneys, vents, roof-mounted solar panels, gutters, and downspouts